Watercolor Terms for Beginners: A Simple Introduction

 Practice a new one each week and track your progress

-🌟 Did You Know?
-A Peek Into Watercolor’s Earliest Terms
+🎁 A Quick Peek Into Watercolor’s Earliest Terms

 Before watercolor became a formal art term, early artists used different names to describe the techniques and effects we now recognize so easily.
 These historical terms give us a glimpse into how watercolor evolved as both a medium and a practice: